 Do note – if you are walking in the summer months – June thru August – you the trail will be much busier, and space may be filled on some days.
 So – doing some planning and reserving ahead may be necessary.
 Check the Camino forums to get advice there.

 If you do like to have a plan and know where you are sleeping every night – then that option is fine too.
-You can figure it all out yourself and plan it out or work with companies like Rayo Travel to book the route for you – or portions of the route.
 If you want to leave some of the days up to chance and have some planned – they can help you with that.
 I personally enjoyed staying in albergues, but about every 4th night I checked myself into a hotel just for my sleeping and privacy sanity.
 Rayo could help you organize such an itinerary if you’d like.

 If the walk if part of a bigger trip and you don’t need everything in your pack, You can also transport your bag or items from the beginning directly to Santiago to be stored until you arrive.
 Here’s a good forum conversation about a few options for transporting luggage to Santiago.